logdash-io/ruby-sdk/README.md

 This will make `$logger` and `$metrics` available throughout your Ruby on Rails application.

-## View

-To see the logs or metrics, go to your project dashboard.

 ## Configuration

 | Parameter | Required | Default | Description                                                                                                              |